sunjay/wolf-asm/docs.md

   (32-bits) are sent to standard output.
 The bytes are interpreted as a unicode scalar value.
 If the bytes are not valid as a unique scalar value, a `U+FFFD REPLACEMENT CHARACTER` (&#65533;) is outputted instead.
-* Loading a 1, 2, 4, or 8 byte value from address `0xffff_0004` places the
-  respective next 1, 2, 4, or 8 bytes from standard input into the destination register.
+* Loading from the address `0xffff_0004` places the next byte from standard input into the destination register.
 At EOF, a value of `0` will be loaded.
+  This always loads just a single non-negative byte, regardless of which variant of `load` or `loadu` is used.

 ### Example Programs